tableau/server-client-python/docs/docs/samples.md

   prompted for a password for the user account that you enter.

 Additionally, some of the samples require that you enter other arguments when you run them.
-For more information about the arguments required by a particular sample, run the argument without arguments to see the help output.
+For more information about the arguments required by a particular sample, run the sample without arguments to see the help output.

 For example, if you run the following command: